gcapes/git-course/07-rebasing.md

 > conflicts in the long run.
 But again, it is considered a better practice to use
 > merge and deal with conflicts rather than mess up shared branches using rebase.

+## Interactive rebasing
+`git rebase -i` will open an interactive rebasing session.
+This provides an opportunity to edit, delete, combine, and reorder individual commits as they are moved onto the new base commit.
+This can be useful for cleaning up history before sharing it with others.

 Previous: [Undoing changes](06-undoing.html) Next: [Working with a remote repository](08-remote.html)